 Supporting Rainbow People in Aotearoa is a Rainbow resource for mental health professionals created through collaboration between InsideOUT, RainbowYOUTH, Gender Minorities Aotearoa, Youth Wellbeing Study and Gloria Fraser, a researcher at Victoria University of Wellington.

-Join this free webinar to hear more about why and how this resource was developed and how it is being used to shift professional mental health practice in Aotearoa.
+Watch our webinar to hear more about why and how this resource was developed and how it is being used to shift professional mental health practice in Aotearoa.

-We welcome Tabby Besley (InsideOut), Gloria Fraser(VUW) and Pooja Subramanian (Rainbow Youth) who will talk about their collaboration and the difference it is making for our Rainbow Communities and those who are providing services and support.
+We welcome Tabby Besley (InsideOut), Gloria Fraser(VUW) and Pooja Subramanian (Rainbow Youth) who talk about their collaboration and the difference it is making for our Rainbow Communities and those who are providing services and support.

 About the Presenters